 XpCancelDoc cancels an in-progress document.
-If save\data to XpStartJob is XPGetData, then data available to XpGetDocumentData is no longer guaranteed to be valid or recoverable for the current job.
-If save\data to XpStartJob is XPSpool, then the X Print Server will discard previously generated document data and reset in preparation for future documents.
+If save_data to XpStartJob is XPGetData, then data available to XpGetDocumentData is no longer guaranteed to be valid or recoverable for the current job.
+If save_data to XpStartJob is XPSpool, then the X Print Server will discard previously generated document data and reset in preparation for future documents.
 Depending on the driver and spooler configuration, a partial page or document may be generated (e.g. the driver is directly attached to a device, and cannot recall data).

 Unlike XpStartJob, XpEndJob, XpStartPage and XpEndPage, an application is not required to call XpStartDoc and XpEndDoc in the process of printing.
 The "document" delineation may not be useful from the application's or spooler's perspective, hence is made optional.
 If XpStartPage is called immediately after XpStartJob, then a synthetic XpStartDoc with XPDocNormal will be generated by the X Print Server prior to XpStartPage (i.e., XPStartDocNotify and XPStartPageNotify will have the same sequence number).
-Likewise, if XpEndJob is called immediately after XpEndPage, then a synthetic XpEndDoc will be generated by the X Print Server prior to XpEndJob (i.e., XPEndDocNotify and XPEndJobNotify will have the same sequence number).
+Likewise, if XpEndJob is called immediately after XpEndPage, then a synthetic XpEndDoc will be generated by the X Print Server prior to XpEndDoc will be generated by the X Print Server prior to XpEndDoc will be generated by the X Print Server prior to XpEndDoc will be generated by the X Print Server prior to XpEndDoc will be generated by the X Print Server prior to XpEndDoc will be generated by the Server prior to XpEndJob (i.e., XPEndDocNotify and XPEndJobNotify will have the same sequence number).